mk-conn/structured-file-copy/README.md

 ## Why this in PHP and not just use given commandline linux/unix tools?

 * Well...
-I like it like this: `sfc copy --include=type:image --sort=by:date:year,by:date:month` instead of
-  `find -type | xargs... err what?.. err.. what was the next unix tool to pipe and filter files or types...? *sigh* Lets have a look on stack-overflow 😊`
+I prefer it like this: `sfc copy --include=type:image --sort=by:date:year,by:date:month` instead of `find -type | xargs... err what?.. err.. what was the next unix tool to pipe and filter files or types...? *sigh* Let's check Stack Overflow 😊`
-* I primarly use it to copy photos and videos from my camera/phone into my local library which I have sorted by year and month.
+* I primarily use it to copy photos and videos from my camera/phone into my local library, which I have sorted by year and month and file type.

 ## How to use